top of page

 Hi there,

-I possess a Bachelor's Degree in Applied Psychology, as well as a Master's Degree in Marriage & Family Counseling from Montana State University.
+I possess a Bachelor's Degree in Applied Psychology, as well as a Master's Degree in Marriage & Family Counseling both from Montana State University.
 Prior to launching my private practice in March 2021, I spent years working in a community mental health clinic as a behavioral health provider and in a licensed mental health agency as a clinician working with individuals, couples, and families.

 When I'm not in the office, you can probably find me adventuring in nature with my family and dog, fly fishing, or creating new recipes in my kitchen.